-As previously discussed, the criminal law in its broadest sense encompasses both the substantive criminal law and criminal procedure.
-In a more limited sense, the term criminal law is used to denote the substantive criminal law, and criminal procedure is considered another category of law.
+As previously discussed, criminal law in its broadest sense encompasses both substantive criminal law and criminal procedure.
+In a more limited sense, the term criminal law is used to denote substantive criminal law, and criminal procedure is considered another category of law.
 (Most college criminal justice programs organize classes this way).
 Recall that the substantive law defines criminal acts that the legislature wishes to prohibit and specifies penalties for those that commit the prohibited acts.
 For example, murder is a substantive law because it prohibits the killing of another human being without justification.

 No Crime without Law

-It is fundamental to the American way of life that there can be no crime without law.
+It is fundamental to the American way of life that there can be no crime without a law.
 This concept defines the idea of the Rule of Law.
 The rule of law is the principle that the law should govern a nation, not an individual.
 The importance of the rule of law in America stems from the colonial experience with the English monarchy.
 It follows that, in America, no one is above the law.

 Unlike the governments of other countries, the legislative assemblies of the United States do not have unlimited power.
 The power of Congress to enact criminal laws is circumscribed by the Constitution.
 These limits apply to state legislatures as well.

 Bills of Attainder and Ex Post Facto Laws.
 A bill of attainder is an enactment by a legislature that declares a person (or a group of people) guilty of a crime and subject to punishment for committing that crime without the benefit of a trial.
 An ex post facto law is a law that makes an act done before the legislature enacted the law criminal and punishes that act.
 The prohibition also forbids the legislature from making the penalty for a crime more severe retroactively.
 Both of these types of laws are strictly prohibited by the Constitution.